acollign/netrunner-wiki/Running-in-production.md

-This page contains all the information you need to bootstrap a production environment using docker.
+This page contains all the information you need to bootstrap a production environment using Docker.

 *Note*: the setup assumes that you are using the local filesystem to store data such as the card images and the database files.
-You can as well decide to use docker volumes instead.
-See the official [docker volume documentation](https://docs.docker.com/storage/volumes/).
+You can as well decide to use Docker volumes instead.
+See the official [Docker volume documentation](https://docs.docker.com/storage/volumes/).

 ## Discovering the infrastructure